 Insufficient Information Can Be Costly

-For example, to say I have a 2019 Ford 150 is insufficient information.
-The F150 is available in ten different packages from the XL to the Platinum.
+For example, to say I have a 2021 Ford 150 is insufficient information.
+The F150 is available in seven different trim packages, Car & Driver — Ford F-150 Trim Levels, from the XL to the Platinum.
 They come in regular cab, extended cab, 2 door, 4 door, and with special accessories.
 One design will not fit all.
 “Start with Accurate Measurements.
 Although templates are available for most vehicles, they don’t always share all the information needed.
 Sometimes only measuring the vehicle will produce accurate information.
 When working with a template, a key consideration is matching the template to the vehicle.
 For example, all Ford F150’s aren’t alike, there are long beds, and short beds, and crew cabs, and more.” — 5 Keys to Vehicle Graphic Design

 Don’t Guess about Your Vehicle